dymx101/DYMRollingBanner/README.md

 ### Why you should use it

-* It was writen with clean code and is very easy to use.
+* It's writen with clean code and very easy to use.
 * Support `AutoLayout` perfectly.
 * It internally implemented a memory reusing mechanism, so it behaves faster and costs less memory.
 * It can roll banners infinitely in a cycle patter, that mean it shows the first banner after the last one.